flowcommerce/metrics-datadog/README.md

 Note that, in the event of a delivery failure, the HTTP-based transport does not buffer metrics in memory.
 It will attempt a handful of retries and then give up.
 Hence, when faced with an extended network partition window or a Datadog ingestion outage, some metrics will certainly be lost using this transport.
-That said, note that the UDP-based reporter also cannot buffer metrics forever due to memory constraints.
+That said, note that the UDP/UDS-based reporter also cannot buffer metrics forever due to memory constraints.

 ## Usage